dhjsh88/fpga-fc-accelerator/results/benchmark_summary.md

 **4.1x faster**.

 Sanity check: DMA load of 4,096 words at one word/clock = 40.96 us theoretical;
-42.43 us measured -> the stream sustains full rate with no dead cycles.
+42.43 us measured — within 3.6% of the ideal streaming time, consistent with near-one-word-per-cycle delivery after fixed setup overhead.
+(Beat-level confirmation would require an ILA or AXI performance monitor; not instrumented.)

 ## 2. SW optimization level (fairness control)